 All data used to create this presentation is test data and is intended to show examples of what the site will look like when it is available.

-Additional information regarding enhancements to the 2014-2015 FAFSA on the Web site is available in the 2013 FAFSA & Application Processing Update General Session from the 2013 Federal Student Aid Training Conference.
-In addition, detailed information about enhancements to FAFSA on the Web will also be provided in the 2014-2015 Summary of Changes for the Application Processing System guide, which will be available later this month on the Information for Financial Aid Professionals (IFAP) Web site.
+Additional information regarding enhancements to the FAFSA on the Web site is available in the 2014 FAFSA & Application Processing Update General Session from the 2014 Federal Student Aid Training Conference.
+In addition, detailed information about enhancements to FAFSA on the Web is provided in the 2015-2016 Summary of Changes for the Application Processing System guide, which is available on the Information for Financial Aid Professionals (IFAP) Web site.

-The 2014-2015 Web Demonstration site will be available at http://fafsademo.test.ed.gov on December 29, 2013.
+The 2015-2016 Web Demonstration site will be available at http://fafsademo.test.ed.gov on December 28, 2014.
 The demonstration site can be used as a training tool for your staff and for students and parents.
-You can access the demonstration site using eddemo as the User ID and fafsatest as the password.
+You can access the demonstration site using eddemo as the User name and fafsatest as the Password.